abby-liang/ment-her/README.md

 - Implementing Flutter and Machine Learning algorithms to match mentor and mentees recommending the user to mentors near them
 - Using Firebase to create a database of mentors and mentees
 - Developing a computer web app along with it

-## Built With
-- Figma: Uses components, interactions, prototype features, horizontal/vertical scrolling, and more.
-(Try out the prototype!)
-- Swift: Uses XCode’s UIKit and Cocoapods MessageKit